ImaadhRenosh/Github-Project-Portfolio/README.md

 - **[Waste Image Classifier with Transfer Learning](https://github.com/ImaadhRenosh/Waste-Image-Classifier-with-Transfer-Learning)** - Built an image classification model to categorize waste items with 89% accuracy using transfer learning with VGG16 (IBM AI Engineering/        course 3).
 - **Melbourne Temperature Prediction Model** - Developed a hybrid CNN-LSTM model to forecast daily minimum temperatures in Melbourne (1981–1990) using real-world data from Jason Brownlee’s repository (https://github.com/jbrownlee/Datasets).
 Parsed CSV data to create a time series, achieving an MAE of 2.1°C (TensorFlow Developer Specialization, Final Project).
-- **Traffic Sign Classifier** - A deep learning model (CNN) to classify traffic signs with 95% accuracy.
-Built with Python and TensorFlow.
-(CS50AI)
+- **Traffic Sign Classifier** - A TensorFlow CNN that classifies 43 road sign types from the GTSRB dataset with 95% accuracy for self-driving car vision.
+It was built with Python and deep learning to tackle real-world computer vision challenges (CS50AI).
 - **Handwritten Digit Recognition** - An ML system for digit recognition, leveraging image processing and scikit-learn.
 (CS50AI)
 - **Parser and Attention System** - Implemented a parser and attention mechanism to enhance question answering.
 (CS50AI)